-Legal Translation Services for HR
+Legal Translation Services for Human Resources (HR)

-Legal Translation Services for the English-Only Problem
+Legal Translation Services for Workplace Matters

 We’ve blogged about the role of legal translation services in avoiding language discrimination lawsuits and sexual harassment litigation.
 Today legal translations are becoming even more important for human resources departments in light of the fact that there are jobs in which English fluency in the workplace is necessary.
 There are other jobs, however, in which job performance has nothing to do with the ability to read or speak English.
 If your company is contemplating, or already has, a policy with regard to an employee’s proficiency with the English language, there are some important considerations to keep in mind before executing that policy.
 The most important consideration is to avoid an English-only policy running afoul of our civil rights laws.
 The case of the U.S. Equal Employment Opportunity Commission v.
 Wisconsin Plastics, Inc., discussed below, is a fascinating example where a company did just that and found itself settling a discrimination lawsuit because of the inappropriate way it attempted to execute on its English-only policy.